-The PDA development requirements support and provide further information on the delivery of the PDA vision and consists of structural elements (section 3.2) and PDA-wide criteria (section 3.5).
-The location of the structural elements are shown on Map 2: Structural elements.
+The PDA development requirements support and provide further information on the delivery of the PDA vision and consists of structural elements (section 3.2) and PDAwide criteria (section 3.5).
+The indicative location of the structural elements are shown on Map 2: Structural elements plan.

-The PDA-wide criteria apply to all PDA assessable development in the PDA but do not apply to exempt development.
+The Structural elements and PDA-wide criteria apply to all PDA assessable development in the PDA but do not apply to exempt development.

-The PDA guidelines and other State development guidelines, where relevant, provide guidance on how to achieve the PDA-wide criteria2.
+The PDA guidelines and other State development guidelines, where relevant, provide guidance on how to achieve the PDA-wide criteria3.